dannykadoshi/hersee-massage/README.md

 ### Main Page

-  + **Eye-catching hero section:** The Main page features a visually appealing hero section that immediately grabs the attention of users.
+  + **Eye-catching intro section:** The Main page features a visually appealing intro section that immediately grabs the attention of users.
 It includes high-quality image, a welcoming message, and a prominent call-to-action.

   + **Introduction to Hersee Massage:** The page provides a concise and engaging introduction to Hersee Massage.
 This section highlights the key benefits and unique selling points of our massage services, enticing users to explore further.